amirobvio/Scout/ShowPreviewUsageExample.md

 1. **Use offscreen mode for recording-only applications** to maximize performance
 2. **Use runtime toggle** when you need to switch between preview and recording-only modes
-3. **Keep frame callbacks disabled** unless you specifically need frame data
+3. **Keep detection frames disabled** unless you specifically need detection
 4. **Monitor battery usage** - offscreen mode should provide better battery life

 ## Example: Surveillance Application